-Action Step(s) Task Completion / Assigned To Results Dissolve Data Board and re-establish Records Review Date 2022 Carri Brown and Clear priorities and path for a Commission Rachel Elsea stronger foundation for IT functions; Data Board dissolved; Position descriptions updated.
+- Action Step(s) Task Completion / Review Date Assigned To Results Dissolve Data Board and re-establish Records Commission 2022 Carri Brown and Rachel Elsea Clear priorities and path for a stronger foundation for IT functions; Data Board dissolved; Position descriptions updated.
 Records Commission process is working well in partnership.
-Participate in the Records Commission 2022 and Rachel Elsea, Carri Proper records management; Meetings, review office procedures ongoing Brown designation letters were signed, and meetings are being held.
-Implement electronic signature process 2022 Dave Burgei and David Miller Improved efficiency; implemented in 2022 Ensure Cybersecurity training is taken by all team members End of 2022 and annually All team members Improved cybersecurity measures and knowledge Develop a GIS strategic plan for use of applications and internal/external services 2023-2024 Nick Dilley Improved access and use of GIS tools consistent with growth of the county Implement Point n Pay type technology at REA and with the hotel/motel lodging tax collections; Use technology to implement new hotel/motel lodging tax collection process 2022 and ongoing Josh Harper, David Miller, Chris Wagner, and Team Improved use of available technology Take Sunshine Law Training End of 2023 and annually as assigned All Managers Improved knowledge and compliance (Carri, directors, and public information officer have taken the training) Focus on Tyler Technology related 2022 and Jen Dickerson & Improved use of available improvements and monitoring for Financial Systems ongoing David Miller technology.
-Support the Board of Elections, Hunters Run Conservancy District, SWCD, and others by answering data requests 2022 and ongoing Nick Dilley Improved use of available technology
+Participate in the Records Commission Meetings, review office procedures 2022 and ongoing Rachel Elsea, Carri Brown Proper records management; designation letters were signed, and meetings are being held.
+Implement electronic signature process 2022 Dave Burgei and David Miller Improved efficiency; implemented in 2022 Ensure Cybersecurity training is taken by all team members End of 2022 and annually All team members Improved cybersecurity measures and knowledge Develop a GIS strategic plan for use of applications and internal/external services; include the effort for a Map of Month 2023-2024 Nick Dilley Improved access and use of GIS tools consistent with growth of the county; October 2022 map of the month is ready; GIS received national and state recognition for its analytical maps Implement Point n Pay type technology at REA and with the hotel/motel lodging tax collections; Use technology to implement new hotel/motel lodging tax collection process 2022 and ongoing Josh Harper, David Miller, Chris Wagner, and Team Improved use of available technology Take training and support the use of the new telecommunications systems End of 2023 and annually as assigned All Managers , Rachel Elsea Improved knowledge and use of telecommunications Focus on Tyler Technology related improvements and monitoring for Financial Systems 2022 and ongoing Jen Dickerson & David Miller Improved use of available technology.